CharonM72/gimp3-pythonfu-scronch/README.md

 Intended to be set to a keyboard shortcut for quick and easy exporting.

-ONLY WORKS IN GIMP 3.0 - I do have one for 2.x as well but not on GitHub.
+ONLY WORKS IN GIMP 3.0 - For a Gimp 2.x-compatible version, see https://github.com/CharonM72/gimp2-pythonfu-scronch

 To use, place the scronch.py file (or clone the repo) into: